lingeringcode/lingeringcode.github.com/_posts/2013-01-30-rough-notes-on-_sound-bite-sabotage_.md

 # Wanting More

-How is an audiences resiliancy atennuated by the sound-bite sabotage?
+How is an audiences resiliancy attenuated by the sound-bite sabotage?

-I'd like a future of writers who write with both data and metadata vs. *just* data.
-Will this help

-applied mathematics, data mining, and rhetoric engaged throughout this process